-In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
-Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, nutritionists, physical and occupational therapists, social workers, and counselors.
+In many cases, a team of doctors works with a child and the family to provide care.
+This is called a multidisciplinary team.
+Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

-Treatment options and recommendations depend on several factors, including the subtype of AML, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about the treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your child's doctor and what you and your child can expect while receiving the treatment.
+Treatment options and recommendations depend on several factors, including the subtype of AML, possible side effects, the family’s preferences, and the patient’s overall health.
+Take time to learn about all of the treatment options and be sure to ask questions about things that are unclear.
+Talk with your child’s doctor about the goals of each treatment and what you and your child can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your child's doctors work together to choose treatments that fit the goals of your child’s care.
+Shared decision making is particularly important for AML because there are different treatment options.
 Learn more about making treatment decisions.

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.

-Chemotherapy for AML is usually divided into two phases of treatment: induction and intensification.
+The choice of drugs depends on whether the child has previously been treated for AML, as well as other factors.
+Chemotherapy for AML is usually divided into 2 phases of treatment: induction and intensification.